 Contribute maximum to your Retirement Products such as PF and Superannuation.

-You are at wealth building stage.
+You are at the wealth-building stage.
 Keep your investments in growth Assets which deliver maximum returns in long term.
 Revaluate your strategies, if required.

 Stage 3 – Distribution Phase (Age 50-65)

-Review your Long term investments which you started at initial stage.
-Your PF, Superannuation and other investments, especially drawn-up for retirement, should be ready to give you the benefits you have desired for.
+Review your Long term investments which you started at the initial stage.
+Your PF, Superannuation, and other investments, especially drawn-up for retirement, should be ready to give you the benefits you have desired for.
 Remember, living longer is also a risk, if not planned well.
-Thus, it’s necessary that post retirement; you choose the options very wisely.
+Thus, it’s necessary that post-retirement; you choose the options very wisely.